Notarization of Documents

 - Documents from the United Kingdom (UK) need to be notarized by a notary since the universities do not notarize themselves.

 - Documents from Iran have to be notarized by the German Embassy in Teheran.
-More information
+More information is available on the embassy homepage.

 - Notarized copies from China require the red round seal and the round embossed seal of the university or the notary.